muratk5n/thirdwave/en/README.md

 ---

 Lectures can be viewed at school just as easily as they are viewed at home.
-The key is the content and who delivers it.
+The key is content, and who delivers it.

 ---